biefeld/ruby-snake/README.md

 ![ruby-snake GIF Demo](img/demo.gif)

-# How to Use
+## How to Use

+### Prerequisites

+- Git
+- Ruby
+- Bundler gem, which can be installed using `gem install bundler`

+### Installation

-First, ensure that Git and Ruby are installed on your machine.
-Next, run the following commands in your CLI of choice:
+To make a copy of the project, execute the following commands in your terminal of choice:

 ```bash
 # Clone repo